-Windows 10 allows using Google DNS Server to access internet with a slight modification in Network settings.
+Windows 10 or 11 allows using Google DNS Server to access internet with a slight modification in Network settings.
 Now, you know that numbers of websites, as well as their structural complexities, are multiplying daily.
 Hence, the increased loads on DNS.
 This explains why Google stepped up to ease the life of network surfers a bit.
 Google’s free public Domain Name System provides a global coverage and uses techniques that can make internet surfing faster and safer.
+Read – How to Edit IP Settings for Network Connection in Windows 10.

-Here is How to Use Google DNS Servers in Windows 10 –
+Here is How to Use Google DNS Servers in Windows 11 or 10 –

 Step-1: Type Control Panel in the Taskbar search and when the result appears, click on Open in the right flap.